alextim/astro-lib/packages/astro-robots-txt/README.md

 };
 ```

-:exclamation: The current version of the integration doesn't support typescript configs.

 ### How does the integration internally resolve a config?

 | Options parameter provided? | External config exists? | Result                                           |